pheological/pheological.github.io/README.md

-yeah this is skidded from K-ov's GitHub.
-[K-ov's GitHub](https://github.com/K-ov)
+yeah this is skidded from [K-ov's GitHub](https://github.com/K-ov).